 Section 8 - Disability Leave.
-Disability leave may be granted for periods of up to six (6) months and may be extended by no more than six (6) month increments up to a maximum period of two (2) years.
+Disability leave may be granted for periods of up to six (6) months and may be extended by no more than six (6) month increments up to a maximum period of one (1) year.
 Should an employee be deemed by OPERS to be able to return to work, the University will return the employee as required by OPERS rules.
+Additionally, employees whose injury qualifies under the Bureau of Workers Compensation (BWC) or Americans with Disabilities Act (ADA) will be permitted additional leave, if applicable, under those rules and restrictions.